icicimov/blog/_posts/2018-1-12-Traefik-with-etcdv2-backend-and-LetsEncrypt-SSL-certificates-on-Kubernetes.md

           path: /acme/acme.json
 ```

 This Job needs to be run only once.
-Replace the `traefik:v1.5.0-rc3` image with the latest one published by Traefik team.
+Replace the `traefik:v1.5.0-rc3` image with the latest one published by Traefik team if needed.

 Apply the manifest: